ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 (
 I think I mean to write something about truncation here.
+Or widening `int32_t` → `uint32_t` → `uint64_t`.
 )

 ## Mixing Signed And Unsigned Integer Types

 C++ has counter intuitive and mathematically incorrect implicit conversion rules [(70)](http://ithare.com/c-thoughts-on-dealing-with-signedunsigned-mismatch).
+The compiler will implicitly convert signed values to unsigned when a signed and an unsigned operand of the same size are passed to an operator without checking that the signed value is even representable in the unsigned type [(31)](https://critical.eschertech.com/2010/04/07/danger-unsigned-types-used-here/).
 Called the usual arithmetic conversions [(48)](https://en.cppreference.com/w/cpp/language/usual_arithmetic_conversions),  [(49)](https://eel.is/c++draft/expr.arith.conv).
 This is unfortunate, a compiler error would be better [(68)](https://github.com/ericniebler/stl2/issues/182).